kyma-project/community/guidelines/releases-guidelines/01-release-strategy.md

 - two working days for minor releases
 - one week for major releases

-A Release Candidate will be tested by all automated and manual tests there are, following the [test strategy](/guidelines/technical-guidelines/07-test-strategy.md).
-If any corrections are required (for [critical issues](#critical-issues)) a new Release Candidate may be required, which will also be fully tested.
-Only when all tests have passed, and no critical issues are known, will the Release Manager approve the final release to be prepared and published.
+All Release Candidates will always be fully tested by all automated and manual tests defined, following the [test strategy](/guidelines/technical-guidelines/07-test-strategy.md).
+Manual tests are tracked in [this sheet](https://docs.google.com/spreadsheets/d/1ty3OciQzgzv0GagTG2Dku9os2AfMupbGNf8QxjHaO88/edit) for each release candidate.

+During the release process, only [critical issues](#critical-issues) will be considered for cherry-picking (as described above).
+Only when all tests have passed, and no critical issues are blocking the release, will the Release Manager approve the final release to be prepared and published.

-If any critical issues are still open by the time the final release should be made available according to the release schedule, the Release Manager will decide to:
+If any issue is still blocking the release by the time it should be made available according to the release schedule, the Release Manager will decide to:

 - remove or rollback the change causing the issue
 - wait for a fix (possibly delaying the release)